VenalityXT/SentinelNet/README.md

 > [!NOTE]
 > This project is a **research and learning framework**, not a production intrusion detection system.
-> It is intended to demonstrate detection logic, protocol risk analysis, and SOC-style alerting concepts in a lab environment.
+> It is intended to demonstrate detection logic, protocol risk analysis, and SOC-style alerting concepts in a controlled lab environment.

 ---